At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Jessica obtained a reduced suspension for a British weightlifter in a UKAD appeal.
 This matter gave Jessica detailed knowledge of the NADP Rules and Procedure.

-Outside of Chambers, Jessica is a keen cyclist, a ÖttilÖ swimrun champion, a world loppet enthusiast (having completed the Engadin ski marathon), and an experienced rower, having represented the University of Leiden (the Netherlands) in the women’s eight internationally.
+Outside of Chambers, Jessica is an ÖttilÖ swimrun champion, an ultra trail runner, a world loppet enthusiast (having completed the Engadin ski marathon), and an experienced rower, having represented the University of Leiden (the Netherlands) in the women’s eight internationally.

 My contact details: